 Read reviews of the stylist and the salon, especially ones that talk about how well their hair looked after fading a little.
 You want your hair to look good not only when you leave the salon, but also a few weeks afterwards when some of the color has faded.

 So you’re doing it?
 Awesome!
-I’ve got you covered with some gorgeous pictures of lavender hair color ideas!
+I’ve got you covered with some gorgeous pictures of lavender and purple hair color ideas!

 1. Purple Haze